 Amphetamines are stimulants that speed up the body’s system.
 Some are legally prescribed and used to treat attention-deficit hyperactivity disorder (ADHD).

 Over the years, the use and abuse of clandestinely produced amphetamines have spread.
-The abuse of the drug has increased dramatically.
-Common street names include: Bennies, Black Beauties, Crank, Ice, Speed, and Uppers.
+Today, clandestine laboratory production of amphetamines has mushroomed, and the abuse of the drug has increased dramatically.

-Many amphetamines are Schedule II stimulants, which means that they have a high potential for abuse and a currently acceptable medical use (FDA-approved products).
-Pharmaceutical products are available only through a prescription and cannot be refilled.
+Many amphetamines are Schedule II stimulants, which means that they have a high potential for abuse and a currently acceptable medical use (in FDA-approved products).
+Pharmaceutical products are available only through a prescription that cannot be refilled.